 - 580 credit score, their interest rate might be at 5.5

 - If their credit score is between 600 and 619 credit score, their interest rate may be at 4.75%

 - For borrowers with credit scores of 620 or higher, their credit scores may be at 4.25%

-  If the increase of credit changes during mortgage process, The Gustan Cho Team can use the higher credit scores and cancel out the initial credit scores for pricing and locking mortgage rates.
+If the increase of credit changes during mortgage process, The team at Gustan Cho Associates can use the higher credit scores and cancel out the initial credit scores for pricing and locking mortgage rates.

-  Let’s take a case scenario on borrower middle credit score at the time he signed a mortgage application was a 580 but increased to 640.
-Borrowers can get a better lower rate due to increase in credit scores:
+Let’s take a case scenario on borrower’s middle credit score at the time he signed a mortgage application was a 580 but increased to 640.
+Borrowers can get a better lower rate due to an increase in credit scores:

 - During the mortgage application process, the applicant’s credit scores jumped to 640 from 580

 - With the 640 the borrower can qualify for a 4.25% interest rate versus a 5.5% on a 580

 - The lender can give a better rate if the increase of credit score during the mortgage process

 - The borrower will not be stuck with the 5.5% interest rate but rather get the lower interest rate